atlasbot/docs/docs/Variables/Guild/guild.region.md

-# guild.name
+# guild.region

-Returns the name of the guild.
+Returns the guilds region, e.g `sydney` or `us-west`.

 ## Example

 *Input*
 ```
-You are currently in {guild.name}
+This server is currently hosted in {guild.region}.
 ```
 *Output*
 ```
-You are currently in Atlas Development
+This server is currently hosted in sydney.
 ```

 ## Supports